 PS, if you find yourself in Paris, go to the Louvre Museum, where you can witness a brilliant exhibition of more than 160 artworks made by Leonardo, that ends on the 24/2/2020.
 Don’t forget to go and say hi to our friend the Mona Lisa who, for security reasons, sits in her permanent hall away from the exhibition.

-See you in our The Art of Creative Thinking Workshops in your organisation, schools and our centres.
+See you in our The Art of Creative Thinking Workshops in your organization, schools and our centres.